The factorization theory of Thom spectra and twisted non-abelian Poincar\'e duality: Generalized Thom spectra

 We will express $\int_M H\mathbb{Z}/p$ as a Thom spectrum of a map $\int_M \Omega^2 S^3 \to BGL_1(S_{(p)})$, which will allow us to use the arguments of the previous section to calculate $\int_M H\mathbb{Z}/p$ for orientable surfaces.
 To this end, we will utilize results about the $\infty$-categorical approach to generalized Thom spectra of \cite{ABGHR} and \cite{ABG}.
-First, we recall the definition of the generalized Thom spectrum of a map $X \to BGL_1(R)$, where $R$ is a ring spectrum. $GL_1(R)$ is the (grouplike) monoid of units of the ring spectrum $R$.
+First, we recall the definition of the generalized Thom spectrum of a map $X \to BGL_1(R)$, where $R$ is a ring spectrum.
+We use $GL_1(R)$ to denote the (grouplike) monoid of units of the ring spectrum $R$.
 It can be obtained, for example, as the union of $\pi_0$-invertible path components of $\Omega^\infty R$, equivalently the pullback in the following diagram:

-\cite{ABGHR}, \cite{ABG}, \cite{AF} use quasicategories to model $\infty$-categories.
+The papers \cite{ABGHR}, \cite{ABG}, \cite{AF} use quasicategories to model $\infty$-categories.
 A quasicategory is a weak Kan complex, that is, a simplicial set with inner horn fillers.
 A functor of quasicategories is simply a map of simplicial sets.
 An $\infty$-groupoid is a Kan complex.
 See Chapter 1 of \cite{HTT} for an introduction to quasicategories.

+In this section and the next, we use this $\infty$-categorical framework, so will not usually specify which $E_n$ or $E_n^\theta$ operad we are working with, unless convenient for a particular application.
+We use $E_n$ to refer to any operad equivalent to $\mathcal{D}_n$, and $E_n^\theta$ for any operad equivalent to $\oDnt$.

 \begin{defn} Let $X$ be a Kan complex.
-Let $Mod_R$ be the $\infty$-category of (right) $R$-modules, and $Line_R$ its subcategory of free rank 1 cofibrant and fibrant modules, with morphisms equivalences of $R$-modules. $Line_R$ is an $\infty$-groupoid, therefore a space, and as such is equivalent to the space $BGL_1(R^c)$, where $R^c$ is a cofibrant, fibrant free rank 1 $R$-module.
-The Thom spectrum of a map $X \to Line_R$ is defined to be the $\infty$-categorical colimit $colim(X \to Line_R \to Mod_R)$. \end{defn}
+Let $Mod_R$ be the $\infty$-category of (right) $R$-modules, and $Line_R$ its subcategory of free rank 1 cofibrant and fibrant modules, with morphisms equivalences of $R$-modules.
+The $\infty$-category $Line_R$ is an $\infty$-groupoid, therefore a space, and as such it was shown in \cite{ABG} to be equivalent to $BGL_1(R)$.
+The Thom spectrum $Th(f)$ of a map $X \to Line_R$ is defined to be the $\infty$-categorical colimit $colim(X \to Line_R \to Mod_R)$. \end{defn}